Pruuva

 "What about students with speech differences, anxiety disorders, or language barriers?"

 This is something we think about constantly.
-A well-designed probe system focuses on conceptual understanding, not on how fluently or eloquently someone speaks.
+A well-designed assessment system focuses on conceptual understanding, not on how fluently or eloquently someone speaks.
 Students who need accommodations can receive adjusted timing, alternative question formats, or other modifications.
 The goal is always to let the student show what they know, and to remove barriers to doing so.

 The Ripple Effect on Learning